schraf/lowresnx-visualstudiocode-ext/README.md

-# lowresnx-visualstudiocode-ext
+# LowRes NX

-A Visual Studio Code extension to support LowRes NX source files.
+This extension adds laguage support into Visual Studio Code for the fantasy console [LowRes NX](https://lowresnx.inutilis.com/).

+## Features

+Currently the extention only supports syntax highlighting, code folding, and auto-indentation support.

+## Release Notes

+### 0.0.1

+Initial release of extension